-Steelers tackle Alejandro Villanueva served three tours in Afghanistan as a Captain in the U.S. Army, in which he was an Army Ranger and was later awarded the Bronze Star for valor.
+Steelers tackle Alejandro Villanueva served three tours in Afghanistan as a Captain in the U.S. Army, in which he was an Army Ranger and later awarded the Bronze Star for valor.
 The 6-foot-9, 320-pounder happens to be one heck of an athlete as well, and he showcased it on a fake field goal touchdown against the Denver Broncos.

 Villanueva’s path to the NFL is an incredible story that started during his time playing college football for the Army Black Knights.
 This massive man played offensive line, defensive end, tight end and wide receiver for Army in college, where he recorded 34 catches for 522 yards and five touchdowns during the 2009 season.